ANALYSIS-Debt deal welcomed by investors, though risks loom

 May 28 (Reuters) - Global investors are gaming out how a tentative deal to raise the United States debt ceiling could ripple through markets, as lawmakers strive to pass the agreement through Congress before a June 5 deadline.

 The initial reaction was positive.
-Wall Street futures rose, with S&P 500 e-minis EScv1 up 0.2% and Nasdaq e-minis up 0.3% NQcv1.
-U.S. Treasury note futures TYc1 were up around 0.2% in a sign that U.S Treasury yields will fall when bond trading resumes.
-U.S. markets were closed for a public holiday.
+Wall Street futures rose, with S&P 500 e-minis EScv1 up 0.3% and Nasdaq e-minis up 0.5% NQcv1.
+U.S. Treasury note futures TYc1 were up around 0.2% in a sign that U.S. Treasury yields, which move inversely to prices, will fall when bond trading resumes.
+U.S. markets were closed on Monday for a public holiday.

 U.S. five-year credit default swaps narrowed, meaning that the cost of insuring against exposure to a U.S. debt default fell.
 The U.S. dollar index was steady at 104.26 =USD.